-While visiting Kathmandu in 1989, Pamela Carson noticed how many street children there were.
+While visiting Kathmandu in 1989, Pamela Carson noticed that many school-aged children clearly were not attending school.
 She struck up a friendship with three in particular and learned about their lives on the street.
 What they most wanted, they told her, was to go to school.
-Pamela had sold her successful business in Boston and spent time in a Zen monastery in Japan.
+Pamela had already sold her successful business in Boston and traveled extensively, including spending time in a Zen monastery in Japan.
 But in meeting those boys, one of whom she eventually adopted as her own son, she found her life’s calling.
-Pamela arranged to put the three boys in school.
+Pamela arranged to enroll the three boys in school.
 Thus was born Educate the Children and its original focus on matching sponsors with disadvantaged children.

 Barbara Cook, Freema Hillman, Sara Pines, Dan Sisler, Ursula Ziebarth, and many more of Pamela’s friends worked closely with her and her Nepali colleague Kiran Tewari on a volunteer basis.
 They put in countless hours during the early years, building the organization from the ground up.

 Sadly, Pamela contracted cancer in 1997 and died in 2000.
 However, her legacy lives on in this time-tested and effective organization.